thrishitha1234/job-scam-detection/README.md

 - **Janani Kripa Manoharan** – EDA, Naive Bayes modeling, visualizations
 - **Laxmi Thrishitha Kalvakota** – Boosting models, benchmarking, project coordination

 ---

-## 📄 License

-This project is open-source and free to use under the MIT License.

----

----